 Let’s see how exactly RFID and IoT contribute to healthcare asset tracking in hospitals and other care facilities.

 IoT Asset Management Use Cases in Healthcare

-Here’s what hospital asset tracking systems could do to improve healthcare processes and thus influence the healthcare experience for all parties:
+Here’s what hospital asset tracking software development could bring to the industry, improve healthcare processes and thus influence the healthcare experience for all parties:

 Using metal embedded tags on surgery instruments, management can track them along the autoclave process and make sure high quality of disinfection and adequate infection control.

 RFID inlays on disposables and tools used in huge amounts help keep track of the supply, quickly respond to shortages and use the consumption data to carefully plan stock for the future.
 This idea has been implemented by Herzelia Medical Center.